decentralized-identity/ion/install-guide.md

 Update the configuration for the Sidetree Bitcoin microservice under `json/bitcoin-config.json`:

-  - Ensure `bitcoinPeerUri` points to the http location of the bcoin service you setup earlier in this guide (e.g. `http://localhost:18331`).
+  - Ensure `bitcoinPeerUri` points to the http location of the Bitcoin node you setup earlier in this guide (e.g. `http://localhost:18331`).
   - Ensure `bitcoinWalletImportString` is populated with your private key.
   - Ensure `mongoDbConnectionString` is pointing to your MongoDB (e.g. `mongodb://localhost:27017/`).